Simples in a cotilting heart: Examples

 Given a module $M$, we denote by $\C(M)$ a $\C$-cover of $M$ and by $\Kcal(M)$ its kernel,

 If $C$ is a cotilting module cogenerating $\C$, then $\Kcal(M)$ is an object of $\Prod (C)$ which is uniquely determined by $M$, up to isomorphism.
-If $F \in \Ccal$ is a simple torsion free module, then its injective envelope $E(F)$ is also torsion free and so serves as its own $\Ccal$-cover, but if $Q \in \Qcal$ is a {\em torsion} simple module, then its injective envelope $E(Q)$ is not torsion free so its $\Ccal$-cover is given by the epimorphism in
+If $F \in \Ccal$ is a simple torsionfree module, then its injective envelope $E(F)$ is also torsionfree and so serves as its own $\Ccal$-cover, but if $Q \in \Qcal$ is a {\em torsion} simple module, then its injective envelope $E(Q)$ is not torsionfree so its $\Ccal$-cover is given by the epimorphism in

 where $\Kcal (E(Q)) \neq 0.$